CyberArk Software (NASDAQ:CYBR) Issues FY 2021 Earnings Guidance

-CyberArk Software (NASDAQ:CYBR) last released its earnings results on Thursday, August 12th.
+CyberArk Software (NASDAQ:CYBR) last released its quarterly earnings data on Thursday, August 12th.
 The technology company reported $0.01 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.28) by $0.29.
 CyberArk Software had a negative return on equity of 2.32% and a negative net margin of 8.68%.
-As a group, sell-side analysts forecast that CyberArk Software will post -1.91 EPS for the current fiscal year.
+As a group, equities research analysts expect that CyberArk Software will post -1.91 EPS for the current year.

 CyberArk Software Company Profile